jimmyMsh/PE-portfolio/README.md

 4. Access the application at `http://localhost:5000`.

-    > **Note:** This setup bypasses Nginx and runs the Flask application directly, making it easier to test locally without SSL configuration.
+  > **Note 1:** This setup bypasses Nginx and runs the Flask application directly, making it easier to test locally without SSL configuration.

+  > **Note 2:** Visit `/login` to access the admin login page.
+Use the `ADMIN_PASSWORD` from your `.env` file to log in and unlock admin-only features like timeline post deletion.

 5. To stop the application, use: